 Today, there are solutions designed on a globally distributed architecture, intended from the get-go to run across hundreds of cloud regions (your new data centers!).
 By definition, a planet-scale solution is manageable from a single pane of glass: IT should be able to easily provision, operate, and monitor the solution across the planet.

-Unlike the Oracle database, SQL Server or legacy VDI solutions that were designed for single data center deployment, solutions such as Microsoft’s database service – CosmosDB – and Workspot Desktop Cloud are globally distributed, and planet-scale.
+Unlike the Oracle database, SQL Server or legacy VDI solutions that were designed for single data center deployment, solutions such as Microsoft’s database service – CosmosDB – and Workspot Cloud PCs are globally distributed, and planet-scale.
 New solutions will emerge for core infrastructure services that enable organizations to take advantage of planet-scale architectures.
 That’s a whole new world; businesses of all sizes benefit from the agility planet-scale solutions bring with them and the possibilities they present.

 Find out more about the Workspot difference, including our innovative technology and unique Customer Success Program.
 Schedule a 15 minute demo – that’s all it takes!